-A professional software

 New

-Paris, Ohio - When National Trail sophomore
+Paris, Ohio, USA - When National Trail sophomore

 Nicki Howard entered sixth grade, she'd never heard